mmazzarolo/pinboard-api-proxy/README.md

 # Pinboard API Proxy <img src="./.github/banner.png" width="110" align="left">

+Tiny proxy server to allow all origins to fetch the Pinboard API.

+<br />

 For whatever reason the [Pinboard API](https://pinboard.in/howto/#api) doesn't have CORS enabled — so you can't make API calls directly from the browser.
 This tiny Vercel serverless function acts as a proxy to the Pinboard API allowing requests from all origins.

-<br />

 Deployed at [pinboard-api-proxy.vercel.app](https://pinboard-api-proxy.vercel.app/).